The biggest WordPress theme ever

 Asylum

-A safeguard provided to individuals who’ve fled their homeland due to oppression or a legitimate apprehension of oppression tied to their race, faith, origin, political stance, or affiliation with a specific social entity
+to their race, faith, origin, political stance, or affiliation with a specific social entity

 Special Immigrant Juvenile Status

-A standing that offers individuals in the U.S. refuge under juvenile court jurisdiction due to parental mistreatment, abandonment, or neglect, potentially resulting in Green Card acquisition
+in the U.S. refuge under juvenile court jurisdiction due to parental mistreatment, abandonment,

 DACA (Deferred Action for Childhood Arrivals)

-Established to shield qualifying young individuals who arrived in the U.S. as children, offering them protection against deportation and temporary, renewable work authorization
+in the U.S. as children, offering them protection against deportation and temporary, renewable work authorization

 TPS (Temporary Protected Status)